johan-bolmsjo/accounting/README.md

 The program produces monthly and yearly text reports over assets, debts, expenses and incomes read from transaction lists.

+Please see the LICENSE file for details about licensing.

 Building
 ========